-The memory slots support up to four 288-pin DDR5 DIMMs in Dual-Channel mode.
-Dual-Channel mode requires installing two or four sticks of supported memory.
+The memory slots support up to two 288-pin DDR5 DIMMs in Dual-Channel mode.
+Dual-Channel mode requires installing two sticks of supported memory.
 Using only one stick of memory will lower the board to Single-Channel mode, which may significantly lower performance.
-128GB of RAM is supported in a 4x32GB configuration.
-At the time of this manual's release, this motherboard officially supports up to 7800MHz+ speeds.
-These speeds are not guaranteed, however, because Intel® only certifies the speed of the Raptor Lake-S memory controller up to 5600MHz, and Alder Lake-S memory controller up to 4800MHz (depending upon memory configuration).
+64GB of RAM is supported in a 2x32GB configuration.
+At the time of this manual's release, this motherboard officially supports up to 8000MHz+ speeds.
+These speeds are not guaranteed, however, because Intel[®] only certifies the speed of the Raptor Lake-S memory controller up to 5600MHz, and Alder Lake-S memory controller up to 4800MHz (depending upon memory configuration).